samuelfneumann/CMPUT503/README.md

 ## Structure

-In this repository, you'll find two main directories:
+In this repository, you'll find a few main directories:

+- `Code`: holds the code we write/run in the labs
 - `Notes`: holds some notes from the class
-- `Code`: holds the code we write/run in the labs
+- `Survey`: `tex` files to generate a pdf document of a survey of GVFs in robotics

 Within the `Code` directory, each lab has its own sub-directory named `LabX`, where `X` is the lab number.
 This directory holds all the data, code, and